RossMcMillan92/ITCSS-Sass-Structure/README.md

 ```

 ## 5. Objects
 Reusable/extendable objects should be placed here, generally layout structures. **No cosmetic styling** should go in here.
+When looking through a design, try to spot layout patterns being reused (even if they don't look the same aesthetically) and build them here.
+Modify the look of these seperately later in the components section (see [my example](#example) below).

 Example Structure:
 ```